Chat with a sake sommelier today! Live chat is available M-F from 8 A.M.-4 P.M. PT.

 The brewery that produces this sake, Tsukasabotan, has been favored for its dry sake for hundreds of years.
 Take one sip of this and you’ll know why.
 They’ve found a way to craft super dry sake that drinks clean and round, but gives a sharp, satisfying finish.
-From the creamy apple aroma to the beautifully balanced body, “Senchu-Hassaku” is a great brew for those wanting to take a nose dive into dry sake.
+From the creamy apple aroma to the beautifully balanced body, “Senchu Hassaku” is a great brew for those wanting to take a nose dive into dry sake.

-Tsukasabotan is brewed in Shikoku region.
+Tsukasabotan is made in